 Navigating automobile financing can be one of the biggest financial decisions of your life.
 But it doesn’t have to be stressful.

 Prepare yourself with answers to 5 basic questions about auto financing before you shop for a new car.

 1. How do dealerships secure financing?

 At some point in the car buying process, you’ll be introduced to the “F&I” person.
 This person is responsible for setting up financing and insurance for dealer customers.
 They will share the details of your purchase and your credit history with different credit providers.
 These could include auto manufacturer financial departments, banks and credit unions.
 Each credit provider will quote an interest rate and any applicable fees.

 Arranging to finance your car through the dealer can be enticingly convenient, but there are certain things you need to know.

 - Car dealers have business arrangements with the lenders that often include incentives for the dealer as a “reward” for financing a loan through that lender.

-- The dealer knows that lower payments and interest rates make you more likely to buy a car.
+- The dealer knows that lower payments and auto loan interest rates make you more likely to buy a car.
 They also want to make a profit that can come from the vehicle sale, the financing, or other add-on products they offer.
 They don’t arrange your financing solely to help you out.

 For these reasons, it’s important that you don’t jump at the first financing offer you see.